romelperez/noxtron/README.md

 Real-Time JavaScript/TypeScript UI playground.

-Noxtron is a web tool to explore, preview, and test JavaScript and TypeScript components as isolated sandboxes in realtime in browser.
-It is composed by two applications, a playground app with the interface to explore and control the configured sandboxes, and a sandbox app to execute the sandboxes source code.
+Noxtron is a configuble web tool to explore, preview, and test JavaScript and TypeScript components as isolated sandboxes in realtime in browser.
+It is composed by two applications, a playground app with the interface to explore and control predefined sandboxes, and a sandbox app to execute the sandboxes source code.

 ## Demos